east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 If the data source is unavailable during a reindex the jobs data we already have will be lost, so we will have no data to display.
 Unfortunately this behaviour is built into the way Umbraco calls the `ISimpleDataService` interface.

+## Searching the data

+A `PublicJobsSearcher` and `PublicJobsLookupValuesSearcher` are configured in `~\config\ExamineSettings.config` linking to the index sets set up above.
+Equivalent searchers are also created for redeployment jobs.

+The `JobsDataFromExamine` class implements `IJobsDataProvider` and provides methods to query the jobs data in Examine.
+You need to provide it a reference to either the `PublicJobsSearcher` or the `RedeploymentJobsSearcher` so that it knows which index set to search.

+Searching this data in Examine rather than directly from our external jobs provider allows us to adjust the way the search behaves by writing our own queries in Lucene syntax.

 ### Read from an API to support load-balancing

 When Umbraco updates its internal Examine indexes it does so across all load-balanced servers.
 This doesn't happen with the `ISimpleDataService` interface used by jobs, so only the local index is updated.
 This is a problem in a load-balanced scenario unless you are able to trigger an update on every load-balanced server in the farm.

 To allow load-balancing to be used, the jobs API built into the `Escc.EastSussexGovUK.Umbraco.Api` project should be hosted on a non-load-balanced server, and the jobs data on that server should be kept up-to-date as described above.
-Load-balanced front-end servers should specify the API server URL in `web.config`:
+Load-balanced front-end servers should read data using `JobsDataFromApi` and specify the API server URL in `web.config`:

 	<appSettings>
 	    <add key="JobsApiBaseUrl" value="https://hostname"/>